Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

 \section{Groups with Virtual Albanese Dimension One}

 In this section, we will discuss groups with $va(G) = 1$.
 Familiar examples of K\"ahler groups with $va(G) = 1$ are given by surface groups, and other simple examples arise as follows.
-Following Gromov (\cite{Gr89}) we say that a group $G$ is \textit{commensurable} to a surface group if it admits a (normal) finite index subgroup $H \leq_{f} G$ that admits an epimorphism $f \colon H \to \G$ to a surface group $\G$ with finite kernel, namely for which there exists an exact sequence with $\G$ a surface group and $F$ finite.
-The map $f \colon H_1(H) \to H_1(\G)$ is then an epimorphism with torsion kernel, i.e.\ $f \colon H \to \G$ represents, in homotopy, an Albanese map.
+We say that a group $G$ is \textit{commensurable} to a surface group if it admits a (normal) finite index subgroup $H \leq_{f} G$ that admits an epimorphism $f \colon H \to \G$ to a surface group $\G$ with finite kernel, namely for which there exists an exact sequence with $\G$ a surface group and $F$ finite.
+The map $f \colon H_1(H) \to H_1(\G)$ is then an epimorphism with torsion kernel, i.e. if $G$ (hence $H$) is a K\"ahler group, \ $f \colon H \to \G$ represents in homotopy the Albanese map.
 Quite obviously, each finite index subgroup of $G$ will also be commensurable to a surface group, hence the virtual Albanese dimension of $G$ equals one.
+Note that when $G$ is commensurable to a surface group, it actually admits a (normal) finite index subgroup which is a surface group, namelly they are virtually surface groups: see \cite[Proposition 3.1]{Jo98} for a proof.

 We want to analyze the picture so far in comparison with the situation for $3$--manifold groups.
 The class of irreducible $3$--manifolds that are not virtually fibered is limited (it is composed entirely by graph manifolds).
-One may contemplate that, similarly, the K\"ahler counterpart to that class contains only the obvious candidates, namely manifolds whose fundamental group is commensurable to a surface group.
+One may contemplate that, similarly, the K\"ahler counterpart to that class contains only the obvious candidates, namely manifolds whose fundamental group is virtually a surface group.
 Proposition \ref{prop:product} below guarantees that this is not quite the case.
 The starting point is the existence of infinite K\"ahler groups (such as $Sp(2n,\Z)$, $n > 1$) with $vb_1(G)$, hence $va(G)$, equal to zero.
 These do not have a counterpart in dimension $3$.